2 hours 45 minutes

 2. In a separate bowl, gently mix together the drained ricotta and powdered sugar with a rubber spatula in a mixing bowl until well combined.

 3. Add the zest and chips and fold until evenly distributed.
-(Cream can be refrigerated up to one day in a covered container.)
+(Cream can be refrigerated for up to one day in a covered container.)

 4. Place the cream in a disposable pastry bag and cut a 1/2-inch diameter piece off the end/corner.
 Insert the tip into one end of a shell and pipe the cream in, filling it halfway.
-Then pipe the rest into the other end.
+Then, pipe the rest into the other end.
 Repeat with the remaining shells.

 5. Dip the filled shells in mini chocolate chips, chopped pistachios, and sliced almonds if desired.
 Dust the finished cannoli with powdered sugar before serving.

-- Fully Prepared: Store in an airtight container for up to 6 hours or in the fridge for up to 2 days.
+• Fully Prepared: Store in an airtight container for up to 6 hours or in the fridge for up to 2 days.
 Refrigerating them will cause them to go stale quicker.

-- Cannoli Cream: Store in the refrigerator for 1 day or freeze for up to 30 days.
+• Cannoli Cream: Store in the refrigerator for 1 day or freeze for up to 30 days.

-- Cannoli Shells: Store in a sealed airtight container at room temperature for 3 to 4 days or in the freezer for up to 30 days.
+• Cannoli Shells: Store in a sealed, airtight container at room temperature for 3 to 4 days or in the freezer for up to 30 days.

-More Italian Inspired Desserts:
+More Italian-Inspired Desserts:

 Helpful Kitchen Tools For This Recipe: